Group Eleven Corporate Update

-VANCOUVER, June 10, 2019 - Group Eleven Resources Corp.
-(TSX.V: ZNG; OTCQB: GRLVF; FRA: 3GE) ("Group Eleven" or "Company") announces the issuance of 208,333 shares at a deemed price of $0.12 to Canaccord Genuity Corp for advisory fees provided in connection with the Company's offering that was announced on March 1st 2019.
+VANCOUVER, June 14, 2019 - Group Eleven Resources Corp.
+(TSX.V: ZNG; OTCQB: GRLVF; FRA: 3GE) ("Group Eleven" or "Company") announces that as per the Company's news release issued on June 10, 2019, Group Eleven has now received approval from the TSX Venture Exchange and has issued 208,333 shares at a deemed price of $0.12 to Canaccord Genuity Corp for advisory fees provided in connection with the Company's offering that was announced on March 1st 2019.

 About Group Eleven Resources